albertdev/dotfiles/doc/apps.md

 ### VLC
 (Setting names in RC will be in parentheses.)
+Config file on Windows is ~/AppData/Roaming/vlc/vlcrc

 - First of all, switch the "Show settings" radiobox to "All".
   Interface > Main interface > Qt: "Show advanced preferences over simple ones" option to make it permanent.
   Also Interface: "Show advanced options"
 - Video > Filters > Rotate: Set angle to 180 or whatever is needed. (rotate-angle)
-- Interface > Main interface > Qt: Untick "Activate the updates availibility notification". (qt-updates-notif)
+- Interface > Main interface > Qt:
+    - Untick "Activate the updates availibility notification". (qt-updates-notif)
+    - Untick "Resize interface to the native video size". (qt-video-autoresize)
 - Inputs / Codecs > Audio codecs > FluidSynth: Configure soundfont. (soundfont)
 - Video: "Show media title on video" turned off. (video-title-show)
 - Video > Output modules: Either "Automatic" or "Direct3D9". (vout)